 Essential Oils work synergistically to address some common skin aging concerns.
 Geranium and Lavender target wrinkles and fine lines.
 Frankincense Carterii helps improve scarring, skin discoloration, and other irregularities.
 And Juniper Berry tightens and plumps the skin helps diminish the appearance of discoloration on the skin.

-Recipe for DIY Hyaluronic Acid Hydrating Serum for Plump Skin
+Recipe for DIY a Hydrating Serum with Hyaluronic Acid for Plump Skin

 This recipe will make 100g of the finished product, with 2% HA concentration.